Lefa0/hello-world/README.md

 - Bullet
 # About myself
-I'm an Intern Software Engineering Intern at Investec.
+I'm a Software Engineering Intern at Investec.
 Enjoys coding and cooking.